Quik App

 Overview

 Quik is a two-sided marketplace app designed to connect users with local taskers in real time.
-Unlike traditional platforms, Quik introduces “instant tasks”: time-sensitive jobs matched based on live location and urgency.
+Unlike traditional platforms, it introduces "instant tasks": time-sensitive, location-based jobs matched on urgency and proximity.

 The Context